SHOWING 1 - 1 OF 1 RESULTS

 Leadership Skills Enhancement Courses (LSEC) are college courses offered on post during the duty day.
 These courses are offered at no cost to Active Duty Soldiers (and their family members) and DOD civilians.
 LSEC is designed to assist in the training of Noncommissioned Officers and soldiers

 demonstrating leadership potential in the advanced skills needed to perform at higher‐level leadership and staff positions.
 LSEC benefits the Army by providing the soldier specific leadership training which will enhance performance of the soldier and the unit.
 Commanders can schedule training to meet unit needs or enroll the soldier in an open scheduled class.

 LSEC is an on‐duty program and attendance in all classes is mandatory.
 Soldiers not attending all classes risk the possibility of failing the course for non‐attendance.

-College classes offered on post are open to family members and DOD civilians.
-GED testing for family members is not available on post, but counselors can advise and refer interested persons to a local GED testing center.
-High school students may enroll in community college courses offered on the installation with the approval of their high school guidance counselor.
+Evening college classes offered on post are open to Active Duty Soldiers, Family members, Retirees and DOD civilians.
+GED testing is not available on post, but counselors can advise and refer interested persons to a local GED testing center.
+High school students may enroll in Community College courses offered on the installation with the approval of their High School guidance counselor or Principal.